 NO WHEELSThe Briggs & Riley BRX Duffle is a fantastic choice for a travel duffel bag that will save on your overall luggage weight.

-28"-30” SUITCASEThe Victorinox Avolve 2.0 is a great choice for tall travelers who need ample space!
+28"-30” SUITCASEThe Victorinox Luggage Spectra 2.0 is a great choice to accommodate travelers with various heights!

 POYESTEReBags TLS Mother Lode an example of an affordable and popular polyester suitcase.